-6 Tax-saving Tips that Can Be Used Right Now
+6 Tax-saving Business Tips You Can Use Right Now

 The end of financial year is a crucial time for individuals and businesses to get their tax returns in shape.
 This is also a good time to do a quick rundown of the many opportunities for tax-saving so one can avoid the stress that comes with this super busy period.

 Having proper documentation—such as keeping receipts—is essential in surviving the end of financial year and, more importantly, making it easier to claim tax deductions especially since the ATO has implemented stricter measures to avoid fraudulent tax claims.

 Working with a bookkeeper or accountant is an excellent way to avoid stress during this period and ensure that all transactions are properly documented and stored.

 Making charity donations are another way to qualify for tax deductions and reduce taxable income at the same time.
 The charities will have to be registered with the Australian Charities and Not-for-profits Commission (ACNC) for donations to qualify as deductible gifts.

 Individuals and businesses are entitled to many tax deductions and to make sure you’re getting the most out of these opportunities to save on tax, one has to practice diligence—which means keeping an organised list of the deductions you’re eligible to.